nikp06/nikp06.github.io/content/contact.md

 contactform = true
 +++

-Feel free to reach out using the form below:
+Feel free to reach out using the form below or write me an email at [contact@nikpetersen.com](mailto:contact@nikpetersen.com).